'Disgusting': Preston Jewish faith leader condemns councillor over Israel attack comments

-Azhar Ali: Labour's Rochdale by-election candidate criticised by Preston Jewish faith leader over Israel attack comments
+Azhar Ali: Labour's former Rochdale by-election candidate criticised by Preston Jewish faith leader over Israel attack comments

 and live on Freeview channel 276